onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 God is the totality of human relationality - the glue that binds us together

+> "God is a human invented symbol is my belief - it's our most powerful symbol - it carries with it awe, reverence, respect.
+I propose to steal it with love." - [Stuart Kauffman](https://youtu.be/EjQCaC7JSMY?t=3931)

+> "We no longer need the Creator God - we just need creativity." - [Gordon Kaufman](https://youtu.be/EjQCaC7JSMY?t=4035)

 As long as there’s an argument to have a CIA we’ve not reached sustainability.

 God is a mechanism and a direction.
 God is alignment.
 God is consequence capture.
 God is integrated information.
 God is connectedness.
 God is consciousness.